About preschooler play and cognitive development

 Spending time playing with your child is especially good for your child’s cognitive development.
 That’s because playing together builds your relationship and sends a simple but powerful message – you are important to me.
 This message is key to helping your child learn about who they are and where they fit in the world.
 It also gives your child confidence to keep exploring and learning about the world.

-What to expect: preschooler cognitive development
+What to expect: preschooler cognitive development and play

 With time, experience and practice, preschoolers will probably:

 - start to organise games and make friends

 - start to understand concepts like ‘bigger’ and ‘taller’

 - ask a lot of questions, especially ‘why’

 - start to develop a sense of humour and delight in jokes and riddles

 - develop some concept of time

 - start negotiating with you if there’s something they want